 - submit an application for institutional and/or departmental accreditation with Athena SWAN at Bronze, Silver or Gold level, based on demonstrated improvements in gender equity over the course of two years.

 Organisations are required to qualify for an institutional Bronze award before they become eligible to receive further Bronze, Silver or Gold awards at organisational and/or departmental level.
 There is also the potential to receive no award if the application does not meet the requirements.

-Athena SWAN accreditation will be subject to rigorous peer-review from mid-2017, and qualifying organisations will receive Athena SWAN awards in early 2018.
+Athena SWAN accreditation will be subject to rigorous peer-review from mid-April 2018, and qualifying organisations will receive Athena SWAN awards in late 2018.
 Accreditation is valid for four years (subject to annual administration fees).